Single and recurring gifts!

-SOCA missionaries dedicate their time to this apostolate; they depend on monthly mission patrons like you to support them through intercessory and financial generosity!
+SOCA envoys (Kevin Roerty and Ben Hoyer) dedicate their time to this mission that has concrete results and a Church-wide vision; they depend on monthly mission patrons like you to support them through intercessory and financial generosity!

 SOCA is a tax-exempt 501c3 organization.